procount/pinn/README_PINN.md

 ## Self Update

-If PINN is connected to the Internet, it will check for the latest version available for download.
+If PINN is connected to the Internet, it will check for the latest version available for download from the recovery main menu.
 If a newer version is available, a dialog box will pop up, showing the latest version number and the recent changes.
 You then have the option to cancel the update, download it, or ignore this version.

 If you cancel the update, the dialog box will keep popping up to remind you each time PINN starts.